 Providers must be notified when service authorizations are closed without payment.
 The receiving unit issues a new service authorization when the case is received for ongoing services, when applicable.

-Transferring within the Same Supervisory Unit
+Transferring within the Same Management Unit

-A formal case review is not required for cases that are transferred within the same supervisory unit; however, the VR Manager must enter an RHW case note to verify that the transfer has been completed.
+A formal case review is not required for cases that are transferred within the same management unit; however, the VR Manager or VR Supervisor must enter a RHW case note to verify that the transfer has been completed.
+In Units with two VR Supervisors, they should coordinate the transfer.

 The VR counselor/RA team to which the case is assigned must contact the customer in a timely manner to schedule an appointment for the customer to meet with the assigned VR counselor to resume services.

-Transferring to a Different Supervisory Unit
+Transferring to a Different Management Unit

-Within five business days of receiving a request for a case transfer, the transferring VR Manager or VR Supervisor:
+Within five business days of receiving a request for a case transfer, the transferring VR Manager, VR Supervisor, or Unit Support Coordinator:

 completes a partial Compliance and Quality review of the Customer Eligibility, Application, and Diagnostic Interview, the Eligibility Decision, and the Level of Significance in TxROCS;